 Like it or not, cryptocurrency is becoming more and more regulated.
-If you want to trade on the most popular crypto exchanges, then odds are you’ll need to complete KYC verification.
+If you want to trade on the most popular crypto exchanges, then you’ll need to complete KYC verification.

 What is it though?
 How is it done and what do you need to do it?
 In this article, we’ll cover everything you need to know about ‘Know Your Customer’ verification.

 Every financial industry is required to collect identification from their customers.
 This is a requirement of most governments who work in cooperation to stop money laundering attempts and funding of terrorist organizations through KYC procedures.

 In order to trade on most cryptocurrency exchanges, you’ll be required to go through their process and prove who you are.
 In most cases, the procedure is pretty straightforward honestly, and you’ll likely already have everything that you need to proceed.

 The process varies depending on the website, but the idea is mostly the same.
 You’ll be asked to provide personal information about yourself, and then you’ll need supporting documents to back up this information.
 In some cases, you may also need to provide a photo to prove that you haven’t stolen the ID that you’re using.

 In most cases, your verification will happen very quickly.
 Sometimes in as little as 10 minutes, but in other cases, a provider may need more time.
 Most of them are pretty quick about it though, and they’ll have you ready to go in less than 24 hours.

 What documents do you usually need to provide for KYC

 The documents you need vary to some degree, but you’ll be asked for some combination of the following in order to verify your cryptocurrency account.
 Keep in mind that while these are the basics, some operations actually have much tougher verification requirements.
 Some may even require you to conduct a web chat or answer questions about your past.